 Figure {fig-multiples}: Small Multiples Display.
 The visualization shows employment figures by economic sector in the state of Minnesota.
 The repetition of the chart form supports comparison among sectors.
 Plotting all the data in one chart would otherwise clutter and obscure individual trends.
+Selecting a point in time in one view highlights the corresponding point in all other views.

 Multi-view displays can facilitate comparison.
 For example, Tufte \cite{tufte:visual} advocates the use of small multiples: a collection of visualizations placed in close spatial proximity and typically using the same measures and scales.
-As in Figure {fig-multiples}, these small multiples, also called trellis views, enable rapid comparison of different data dimensions or time-slices.
-Alternatively, multi-view displays can use a variety of visualization types -- such as histograms, scatter plots, maps, or network diagrams -- to show different projections of a multidimensional data set (Figure {fig-improvise}).
-Though comparing multiple visualizations requires viewers to orchestrate their attention and mentally integrate patterns among views, this process is often more effective than overburdening a single visualization with too many dimensions.
+As in Figure {fig-multiples}, these small multiples, also called trellis plots, enable rapid comparison of different data dimensions or time-slices.
+Alternatively, multiple view displays can use a variety of visualization types -- such as histograms, scatter plots, maps, or network diagrams -- to show different projections of a multidimensional data set (Figures {fig-improvise} and {fig-brushing}).
+Though comparing multiple visualizations requires viewers to orchestrate their attention and mentally integrate patterns among views, this process is often more effective than cluttering a single visualization with too many dimensions.

 Figure {fig-improvise}: Multiple coordinated views in Improvise \cite{weaver:improvise}.
 An analyst constructs a complex patchwork of interlinked tables, plots and maps to analyze the outcomes of elections in Michigan.
+Annotations indicate how selected data elements correspond between visualization views.